MicrosoftDocs/windows-ai-docs/docs/directml/webnn-overview.md

 As the use of AI/ML in apps become more popular, the WebNN API provides the following benefits:

-* *Performance Optimizations* – By utilizing DirectML, WebNN enables web apps and frameworks to take advantage of the best available hardware and software optimizations for each platform and device, without requiring complex and platform-specific code.
+* *Performance Optimizations* – By utilizing DirectML, WebNN helps to enable web apps and frameworks to take advantage of the best available hardware and software optimizations for each platform and device, without requiring complex and platform-specific code.
-* *Low Latency* - In-browser inference enables novel use cases with local media sources, such as real-time video analysis, face detection, and speech recognition, without the need to send data to remote servers and wait for responses.
+* *Low Latency* - In-browser inference helps enable novel use cases with local media sources, such as real-time video analysis, face detection, and speech recognition, without the need to send data to remote servers and wait for responses.
 * *Privacy Preservation* - User data stays on-device and preserves user-privacy, as web apps and frameworks do not need to upload sensitive or personal information to cloud services for processing.
 * *High Availability* - No reliance on the network after initial asset caching for offline case, as web apps and frameworks can run neural network models locally even when the internet connection is unavailable or unreliable.
-* *Low Server Cost* - Computing on client devices means no servers needed, so web apps can reduce the operational and maintenance costs of running AI/ML services in the cloud.
+* *Low Server Cost* - Computing on client devices means no servers needed, which helps web apps to reduce the operational and maintenance costs of running AI/ML services in the cloud.

 AI/ML supported by WebNN include generative AI, person detection, face detection, semantic segmentation, skeleton detection, style transfer, super resolution, image captioning, machine translation, and noise suppression.